Guild Wars 2 Engineer Guide, Build - Let's Use Some Crazy Machines!

 Guild Wars 2 is set 250 years after the events of its predecessor.
 Among other things, there was a substantial technological development during this time.
 It’s only fitting, that Engineer is one of the new, playable professions.
 Engineers usually play the role of a direct DPS with explosives or condition DPS using bleeding and the burning flame, but with some specific setups, they can also play a more supportive part.
 In this GW2 Engineer Guide, you can read everything that is important.

-This class has access to various technological marvels, like firearms, elixirs, explosives and turrets.
-Unique profession mechanic of Engineers is their tool belt.
+This class has access to various technological marvels, like firearms, elixirs, explosives, and turrets.
+The unique profession mechanic of Engineers is their tool belt.
 This feature grants them extra abilities, predetermined by the healing, utility and elite skills on their skill bar.
 It’s really important to consider the tool belt additions when choosing between two abilities for a certain slot.

 GW2 Engineer Skills

 Other Engineer skills include various utility abilities called Gadgets and stationary Turrets.
-Next type is Elixirs.
+The next type is the Elixirs.
 They can be used in two ways – you can either drink them or toss them at allies or mobs.
 The Holosmith elite specialization also has access to special Exceed skills for the Photon Forge.

 The engineer is one of the adventurer classes, which makes them wear medium armor and makes them slightly tankier than scholars.
 This class has an extremely small pool of available weapons, but it’s made up for in the various engineering kits.
 They effectively provide an additional seven unique weapon sets available only to this profession.
 This is also the reason why Engineers don’t have access to conventional weapon-swapping, they can simply use a kit and get a new set of skills.